What’s next for Florida’s high school activists after bill restricting LGBTQ topics in elementary schools

 “It’s important to push all of the kids my age all across the state to register to vote and know what their rights are and remember that they have the power over electing their next governor,” Vidal said.

 The law, officially called the Parental Rights in Education bill, prohibits classroom discussion in kindergarten through third grade about sexual orientation or gender identity.
 It also allows parents to sue school systems they say violate the rule.
-DeSantis and other proponents say that the law is about “parental rights” and limiting discussion in classrooms to topics they consider to be age appropriate.
+DeSantis and other proponents say the law is about “parental rights” and limiting discussion in classrooms to topics they consider to be age appropriate.

 “We are going to make sure parents are able to send their kid to kindergarten without having some of this stuff injected into some of their school curriculum,” DeSantis, who accused the media of misinterpreting the bill, told reporters last week.

-While high schools were not named in the bill, teen activists like Vidal, who is bisexual, fear that the law could have a chilling effect on discussion of LGBTQ topics across grade levels.
+While high schools were not named in the bill, teen activists like Vidal, who is bisexual, fear the law could have a chilling effect on discussion of LGBTQ topics across grade levels.

 “I feel like people in general who support it come to the consensus that it's strictly for parent rights, but at the same time, they don't think about all the other issues that arise,” Vidal said.

-Vidal worries about her current events class, and whether teachers may feel pressure to limit classroom discussion about LGBTQ topics.
+Vidal worries about her current events class and whether teachers may feel pressure to limit classroom discussion about LGBTQ topics.

 Jack Petocz, who is a junior at Flagler Palm Coast High School and organized a walkout at his school, also worries about the impact it will have on student’s mental health.